ConorBevan/MovieWarsBlog/README.md

 ## Site Features

-The website is comprised of five pages, three of which are accessible when not logged in and other two appear when logged in (homepage, Register, Login, Add Post, Logout).
+The website is comprised of five pages, three of which are accessible when not logged in and other two appear when logged in (Homepage, Register, Login, Add Post, Logout).

 * All Pages on the website have:
   * A responsive navigation bar at the top which allows the user to navigate through the site.
 In the left of the navigation bar is the Movie Wars Blog logo.
 Beside the logo in the navigation bar are the links to the websites pages (home, add post, register, login and logout).